vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 }
 ```

-defines a _struct_ type, i.e. a compound value type.
+defines a _struct_ type, i.e., a compound value type.
 A Vala
 struct may have methods in a limited way and also may have private
 members, meaning the explicit _public_ access modifier is
 required.